Childhood and Education Journey of Kyrie Irving in Timeline

 In December 2017, Kyrie Irving referenced his predominantly plant-based diet in a Nike ad.

-August 2018: "Welcome Home" Ceremony at Standing Rock Indian Reservation
+August 2018: Irving honored at Standing Rock Indian Reservation

-In August 2018, Kyrie Irving and his older sister were honored with a "welcome home" ceremony at Standing Rock Indian Reservation, acknowledging their family ties to the community and in gratitude for Irving's activism on behalf of the water protectors at the Dakota Access Pipeline protests.
+In August 2018, Kyrie Irving and his older sister were honored with a "welcome home" ceremony at Standing Rock Indian Reservation, acknowledging their family ties and Irving's activism.

-Kyrie Irving has been in a relationship with Marlene Wilkerson since 2018, and they have two sons together.
+In 2018, Kyrie Irving began his relationship with Marlene Wilkerson, and they later had two sons together.

-In 2020, Kyrie Irving, through his K.A.I.
-Family Foundation, donated a home to the family of George Floyd, paid off student debt for students from Lincoln University, committed $1.5 million to help pay WNBA players who opted out of playing during the COVID-19 pandemic, donated over $300,000 to food banks and with City Harvest on his birthday, and donated 17 pallets of food to the Standing Rock Sioux Tribe.
+In 2020, Kyrie Irving donated a home to the family of George Floyd, paid off student debt for students from Lincoln University, committed $1.5 million to help pay WNBA players, donated over $300,000 to food banks, and donated 17 pallets of food to the Standing Rock Sioux Tribe through his K.A.I.
+Family Foundation.

-On July 29, 2021, Kyrie Irving, through his K.A.I.
-Family Foundation, built a solar water center in Pakistan with Paani Project.
+On July 29, 2021, Kyrie Irving built a solar water center in Pakistan with Paani Project through his K.A.I.
+Family Foundation.

 In 2021, Kyrie Irving's petition for citizenship was granted, and he became an enrolled member of the Standing Rock Sioux Tribe.